zonemaster/zonemaster/docs/public/configuration/backend.md

 The value is a string that must match one of the following patterns:
   * `[BLOCK]` (that literal string) to block URL for that TLD
-  * An URL string as defined in section "TXT record" in [TLD URL for GUI][TLD URL for GUI#txt-record]
+  * A URL string as defined in section "TXT record" in [TLD URL for GUI][TLD URL for GUI#txt-record]

 Example of possible configuration where `xa` and `åäö` (`xn--4cab6c`) are